NHSDigital/software-engineering-quality-framework/communities/security-cop.md

 ## Members

-* This group will span NHS Digital and include
+* This group will span NHS Digital and include representatives from DSC, SSS, and delivery teams.
 * Core members should be kept to under 15, to promote interactive sessions
-* Should include a mix of backgrounds including (TBC)
+* Should include a mix of backgrounds including members of the Data Security Centre and team members with no Security qualifications
 * Should include people from a representative spread of teams / directorates
 * Can join as representatives from a specific team, or as "interested parties"